Wesleyan theology: Justification and sanctification

 In Methodism, the way of salvation includes conviction, repentance, restitution, faith, justification, regeneration and adoption, which is followed by sanctification and witness of the Spirit.
 Being convicted of sin and the need for a saviour, as well as repenting of sin and making restitution, is "essential preparation for saving faith".
 Wesleyan theology teaches that the new birth contains two phases that occur together, justification and regeneration:

 At the moment a person experiences the New Birth, he/she is "adopted into the family of God".
-The Wesleyan tradition seeks to establish justification by faith as the gateway to sanctification or "scriptural holiness."
+The Wesleyan tradition seeks to establish justification by faith as the gateway to sanctification or "scriptural holiness".
 Wesleyans teach that God provides grace that enables any person to freely choose to place faith in Christ or reject his salvation (see synergism).
 If the person accepts it, then God justifies them and continues to give further grace to spiritually heal and sanctify them.
 In Wesleyan theology, justification specifically refers to "pardon, the forgiveness of sins", rather than "being made actually just and righteous", which Wesleyans believe is accomplished through sanctification, that is, the pursuit of holiness in salvation.
 John Wesley taught that the keeping of the moral law contained in the Ten Commandments, as well as engaging in the works of piety and the works of mercy, were "indispensable for our sanctification".
+As such, Wesleyan Methodist views on salvation have been characterized as upholding Lordship salvation.

-Wesley insisted that imputed righteousness must become imparted righteousness.
+Wesley insisted that not only is righteousness imputed, but on imparted righteousness, that "we ourselves are actually made righteous by God's grace."
 He taught that a believer could progress in love until love became devoid of self-interest at the moment of entire sanctification.
 Wesleyan theology teaches that there are two distinct phases in the Christian experience.
 In the first work of grace (the new birth) a person repents of his/her sin that he/she confesses to God, places his/her faith in Jesus, receives forgiveness and becomes a Christian; during the second work of grace, entire sanctification, the believer is purified and made holy.

 Wesleyan Methodism, inclusive of the holiness movement, thus teaches that restitution occurs subsequent to repentance.
 Additionally, "justification [is made] conditional on obedience and progress in sanctification" emphasizing "a deep reliance upon Christ not only in coming to faith, but in remaining in the faith."
 Bishop Scott J. Jones states that "United Methodist doctrine thus understands true, saving faith to be the kind that, give time and opportunity, will result in good works.
 Any supposed faith that does not in fact lead to such behaviors is not genuine, saving faith."
 For Methodists, "true faith...cannot subsist without works".
 (See .)
 Methodist evangelist Phoebe Palmer stated that "justification would have ended with me had I refused to be holy."
 While "faith is essential for a meaningful relationship with God, our relationship with God also takes shape through our care for people, the community, and creation itself."